eloquent/phony/doc/index.md

 > *[verification][verification-api]|null* $verification->[**checkUsed**](#verification.checkUsed)()

-Checks if iteration of the traversable commenced.
+Checks if iteration of the iterable commenced.

 *See [Verifying iteration], [Check verification].*